Alexa, give me an Echo dot deal for £19.99, please and thank you

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-The Amazon Echo dot 4th gen plummets to just £19.99 ahead of the 5th gen’s launch
+The Echo dot 4th gen plummets to just £19.99 for Amazon Prime Day 2

-You’ll be able to get the smart speaker for a bargain price ahead of the company’s Prime Day sale event

 There are three new Echo dot smart speakers on the way.
 But before you utter the words “Alexa, get me a 5th gen dot, pronto”, wait a second, because last year’s 4th gen model has just been discounted by a whopping 60 per cent.

-The price of the 4th generation Echo dot, which was released last year, usually retails for £49.99, but Amazon is selling it for just £19.99 in both the glacier white and charcoal colourways.
-The last time we saw the 4th-gen Amazon Echo dot plummet to this price was on Amazon Prime Day in July.
+The 4th generation Echo dot, which was released last year, usually retails for £49.99, but Amazon is selling the black colourway for just £19.99.
+The last time we saw the 4th-gen Amazon Echo dot plummet to this price was on Amazon Prime Day in July, so we’re not surprised the deal is matched for the retailer’s second sale event.

-The deal comes two weeks before Amazon hosts its first Prime Early Access Sale event, which is basically round two of Amazon Prime Day.
-It will be the first time the retail giant has hosted two Prime Day events in a single year.
-We’re expecting to see Amazon’s entire range of products discounted, not just the 4th gen Echo dot.
+It’s the first time Amazon has hosted its Prime Early Access Sale – basically round two of Amazon Prime Day.
+And besides the Echo dot speaker, there are many more deals to be had across Amazon’s own product range, whether you’re looking for a Kindle or a Fire Stick.

-While the 5th gen Echo dot is said to have double the bass, as well as a new room-temperature sensor and a touch-enabled pad on the top, it’s unlikely to get a discount this Prime Day, seeing as it launches on 20 October.
+While the 5th gen Echo dot is said to have double the bass, as well as a new room-temperature sensor and a touch-enabled pad on the top, we’re not expecting a discount this Prime Day, seeing as it launches on 20 October.
 You can pre-order the new model for £54.99.

 But if you want to take advantage of the limited-time deal on the 4th gen Echo dot, we’ve got all the juicy details.